EPCCed/eidf-docs/docs/services/s3/tutorial.md

     Uploading a file to `s3://mybucket/a/b/c/` results in a file with key `a/b/c//<filename>`.
 In contrast, uploading a file to `s3://mybucket/a/b/c` results in a file with key `a/b/c`.

     Downloading a file from `s3://mybucket/a/b/c/` will fail unless the `--recursive` option is used as it is a request to download all files whose key has prefix `a/b/c/`.
-In constrast, downloading a file from `s3://mybucket/a/b/c` will succeed if there is a file with key `a/b/c`, otherwise it will fail.
+In contrast, downloading a file from `s3://mybucket/a/b/c` will succeed if there is a file with key `a/b/c`, otherwise it will fail.

 ### List files and file sizes